Discover the 10 best kayaking destinations in the U.S., ranging from rivers to lakes to ocean.

 Snake River — Idaho

-If you’re hardy enough to handle colder waters, it’s hard to beat the beauty of Idaho’s Snake River.
-Whether you want to cut your teeth on some epic whitewater or just enjoy scouring the shoreline for moose, deer and other wildlife, there are options for everyone on the Snake River.
-One of the most stunning stretches of the river flows through Snake River Canyon just north of Twin Falls, Idaho.
-This 50-mile stretch includes two major waterfalls and numerous springs.
-RV park options around Twin Falls include Anderson Camp and Twin Falls 93 RV Park.
+Running between rugged, rocky banks, Idaho’s Snake River captivates travelers with its untamed beauty.
+Whether you want to cut your teeth on some epic whitewater or just enjoy scouring the shoreline for moose, deer and other wildlife sightings, there are options for everyone on this scenic waterway.
+Launch your kayak on the stunning 50-mile stretch of river that flows through Snake River Canyon just north of Twin Falls, Idaho.
+This portion of the river includes two major waterfalls and several springs.
+Reserve a site in Anderson Camp, with stunning views of the Snake River as well as excellent trout and bass fishing.

 Colorado River — Arizona